Stamped: Racism, Antiracism, and You for the Global Read Aloud

-Ibram X. Kendi is a #1 New York Times-bestselling author, the Andrew W. Mellon Professor in the Humanities at Boston University, and the founding director of the BU Center for Antiracist Research.
-He is an Ideas Columnist at the Atlantic and a correspondent with CBS News.
-He is the author of five books, including Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won the National Book Award for Nonfiction; the New York Times bestsellers How to Be an Antiracist and Stamped: Racism, Antiracism, and You, coauthored with Jason Reynolds; and Antiracist Baby.
+Dr. Ibram X. Kendi is a #1 New York Times bestselling author, the Andrew W. Mellon Professor in the Humanities, and the Founding Director of the Boston University Center for Antiracist Research.
+He is an Ideas Columnist at The Atlantic, and a correspondent with CBS News.
+He is the author of many books including Stamped from the Beginning: The Definitive History of Racist Ideas in America, which won the National Book Award for Nonfiction, and three #1 New York Times bestsellers: How to Be an Antiracist; Stamped: Racism, Antiracism, and You, co-authored with Jason Reynolds; and Antiracist Baby, illustrated by Ashley Lukashevsky.

 Dr. Sonja Cherry-Paul is an educator, author, and the co-founder of the Institute for Racial Equity in Literacy.
 She is the Director of Diversity and Equity at the Teachers College Reading and Writing Project at Columbia University.
 As a former middle school English teacher, Sonja developed curriculum that centered the work of racial literacy in K-12 schools.
 She leads presentations at educational conferences and works with educators around the world providing professional development on antiracist reading and writing instruction.